iPhone Security: How to Remove A Hacker From My iPhone

 How to secure your Apple ID

-Aside from creating a strong password, you should also add more layers of security to your device to protect it from an iPhone hacker or if your iPhone is stolen.
+Aside from creating a strong password, you should also add more layers of security to your device and Apple cloud storage, from an iPhone hacker or if your iPhone is stolen.

 Set up a recovery contact